syspro86/MMM-ImageSlideshow/README.md

 ]
 ````

-A different image folder may be used by changing the path entry under the entry imagePaths, held in the config.js file shown above.
-If required change the array parameter on the line containing the imagePaths entry. e.g. imagePaths: ['modules/MMM-ImageSlideshow/myimages01', 'modules/MMM-ImageSlideshow/myimages02'].
-Hint: take care to use the correct punctuation and number of tabs in the config.js file.
+A different image folder may be used by changing the path entry under the entry <strong>imagePaths</strong>, held in the config.js file (excerpt shown above).
+If required change the array parameter on the line containing the imagePaths entry.
+e.g. imagePaths: ['modules/MMM-ImageSlideshow/myimages01', 'modules/MMM-ImageSlideshow/myimages02'].
+<strong>Hint</strong>: take care to use the correct punctuation and number of tabs in the config.js file.

 Note - Raspberry Pi focussed: